 How to protect yourself when using QR codes:

-• Never enter your log-in information on any website you have accessed via a QR code.
+- Never enter any log-in credentials (e. g. for your e-banking or mobile banking facility) on any website you have accessed using a QR code.

-• Only use your financial institution’s app to pay QR invoices.
+- Only ever use your financial institution’s app to pay QR invoices.

 A story of success